Nat-Lab/vswitch/README.md

 `./vswitch --help` prints the help message above, `./vswitch --list-ports` lists all available `Port`s and `PortEnumerator`s.
 Lunching `vswitch` with one or more `--add-port` arguments will start the switch with ports you specified.

-For example, to start a vSwitch that open a TAP interface on vSwitch host with name `tap-vswitch`, and a TLS switch extersion, use the following argument:
+For example, to start a vSwitch that open a TAP interface on vSwitch host with name `tap-vswitch`, and a TLS switch extersion with certificate mode, use the following argument:

 ```
-# ./vswitch --add-port tap --dev tap-vswitch --add-port tls --ca certs/ca.crt --cert certs/server.crt --key certs/server.key --bind 0.0.0.0 --port 1443
+# ./vswitch --add-port tap --dev tap-vswitch --add-port tls --ca certs/ca.crt --cert certs/server.crt --key certs/server.key --bind 0.0.0.0 --port 1443 --mode cert
 ```

-To connect to the TLS switch extension with `client-tls`, use the following argument (assume server is at `172.30.0.1`):
+To connect to the TLS switch extension with `client-tls`, use the following argument (assume server is at `172.30.0.1` and has CN `server-name.local`):

 ```
-# ./client-tls -d tap-client -s 172.30.0.1 -p 1443 -n server-name.local -C certs/ca.crt -c certs/client.crt -k certs/client.key
+# ./client-tls -d tap-client -s 172.30.0.1 -p 1443 -n server-name.local -C certs/ca.crt -c certs/client.crt -k certs/client.key -m cert
 ```

 ### Development